sjsouvik/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms
-This is to keep solution of all solved problems of DSA by me
+This is to keep solutions of all solved problems of DSA by me